Jeanetted3v/Edu-Chatbot/README.md

 Edu Chatbot is a customer service chatbot application, created for education enrichment businesses to auto-reply to customer inquiries.
 It manages customer inquiries across multiple channels including websites, WhatsApp, WeChat, Telegram, and more.

+## Updates (7May2025):
+* Main app is ready.
+In the process of Switching to RestfulAPI to interface with frontend.
+* In the process of building separate app for meta prompt.

 ## Overview & Key Features
 Edu Chatbot combines AI technologies with human oversight to ensure customer satisfaction and improve sales conversion:
 * **<span style="color:#4285F4">🤖 Intelligent Interaction</span>**: Leverages on Retrieval-Augmented Generation (RAG) to respond to complex customer inquiries, customization according to business needs.